datenfalke/vue-cryptocurrency-icons/README.md

 # Vue Cryptocurrency Icons

-A Vue.js component for the project [`cryptocurrency-icons`](https://github.com/atomiclabs/cryptocurrency-icons): a set of icons for 6000 cryptocurrencies and altcoins.
+A Vue.js component for the project [`cryptocurrency-icons`](https://github.com/atomiclabs/cryptocurrency-icons): 6000 icons – almost 400 crypto currencies, in 4 styles and a range of sizes.

 ## Quick start